-As you begin the process of financing your Log or Timber Frame home, you will find that there are some differences compared to financing a conventional home.
+As you begin the process of financing your log or timber frame home, you will find that there are some differences compared to financing a conventional home.
 The following is a list of things to consider:

 - Once you have determined which lender you will use, it is recommended that you apply for your financing early on in the process.
-Understanding how much you can qualify for up front will aid in your discussions with your Log or Timber Frame company as well as with your builder.
+Understanding how much you can qualify for up front will aid in your discussions with your log or timber frame company as well as with your builder.
 Most lenders do not charge for a pre-approval.

 - What type of down payment is going to be required?
 You will find that each lender has different policies.
-Most lenders will require a 5%, 10% or 20% down payment (down payment percentage is typically determined by your loan size)If you own the land outright, the equity in the land would most likely count towards your down payment needs.
+Most lenders will require or 20% – 50% down payment (down payment percentage is typically determined by your loan size)If you own the land outright, the equity in the land may count towards your down payment needs.
 Discuss your scenario with your lender up front to determine if you will be expected to bring any cash to the loan signing.

 - Are you considering beginning any construction work on your site prior to loan signing/closing?Pre-start activity is generally acceptable, but you should check with your lender before beginning any construction work on the property.
 There may be a challenge with the Title Company insuring the lender if any work has begun prior to the loan signing.If it is determined that it is acceptable to begin work ahead of time, keep good records of anything you pay for out of pocket.
 You may be asked to prove payment for these items.
-A copy of the Invoice and canceled check or credit card receipt should suffice.
-Any payments you make ahead of time should also be credited towards your down payment needs (listed in # 5 above).
 Once your initial down payment is made, any excess items paid for may be able to be reimbursed to you at the loan signing.
 Discuss this with your lender to see if you can be reimbursed for any of these items.

-- Are you considering being an Owner Builder?
+- Are you considering being an Owner-Builder?
 Being involved in the building of a Log or Timber Frame home appeals to a lot of people.
 If you are considering overseeing or actually doing some of the construction work on your own, please discuss this with your lender up front.
 Some lenders will want to be sure that you are experienced enough to oversee the project.
 You may be asked to provide a resume of your experience as it relates to construction.
 Other lenders may not allow you to be an Owner Builder at all.
 Be sure your lender will accommodate this for you.